 How about for a citizen?
 Well, who's upstairs?
 Who's downstairs?
 Do you have people with you?
 Are you in a car, a house, or some other packed public space?

-For the citizen or police officer, the problems are as - if not more - complex, so let's hit a pet peeve of mine first: Don't commit yourself to drawing your pistol.
+For the citizen or police officer, the problems are as - if not more - complex, so let's hit an important topic: Don't commit yourself to drawing your pistol.

 Don't waste another day.

 Position Sul was devised to give a close-to-the-body position for a weapon that didn't point it at others while stacking for entry.
 While Sul has it's critics, it remains a viable solution for moving around people without sticking a gun in their face (which, yes, sometimes is necessary).